-- (c) The terms of members appointed pursuant to subsection (b) of this section shall be as follows: - (1) The initial appointments by the Chief Justice, Governor, President Pro Tempore, and the Speaker shall be for four years. - (2) The initial appointments by the Public Defenders Association and State Bar, and one appointment by the Commission, shall be for three years. - (3) The initial appointments by the Bar Association and Trial Academy, and one appointment by the Commission, shall be for two years. - (4) The initial appointments by the Black Lawyers Association and Women Lawyers Association, and one appointment by the Commission, shall be for one year.
+- initial three members satisfying this subdivision shall be appointed as provided in subsection (k) of this section. - (c) The terms of members appointed pursuant to subsection (b) of this section shall be as follows: - (1) The initial appointments by the Chief Justice, the Governor, and the General Assembly shall be for four years. - (2) The initial appointments by the Public Defenders Association and State Bar, and one appointment by the Commission, shall be for three years. - (3) The initial appointments by the Bar Association and Trial Academy, and one appointment by the Commission, shall be for two years. - (4) The initial appointments by the Black Lawyers Association and Women Lawyers Association, and one appointment by the Commission, shall be for one year.